akohta/bem3_emf_b2/README.md

 ## Usage of example code
 1. type 'make' command to compile
    The executable d3b2_create_matrix, d3b2_bv_solver, example1.out, example2.out are created.
-   The executable 'd3b2_create_matrix' is the solver of boundary integral equations, it outputs coefficient matrices and its inverse matrices.
+   The executable 'd3b2_create_matrix' is the solver of boundary integral equations, it outputs coefficient matrices and inverse matrix of all coefficient matrices.
    The executable 'd3b2_bv_solver' is the sovler for boundary value, it analyzes multiple scattering using iterative solution if defined multipe objests.
    The example1.out is the executable of source code example1.c, it shows a simplest example of usage.
    The example2.out is the execubable of source code example2.c, it shows a example of electromagnetic field intensity analysis.